fb

 Number of new legal permanent residents per year.

 Because of difficulties created by the Covid-19 pandemic, the numbers of green cards awarded in 2020 and 2021 were lower than in previous years.
-As the impacts of Covid-19 subsided in 2022, the number of green cards granted grew by 73% in 2022 to over one million, a level more consistent with historical yearly totals.
-The exact number of new legal permanent residents in 2022 was 1,018,349.
+As the impacts of Covid-19 subsided in 2022, the number of green cards granted returned, in 2022, to over one million, a level more consistent with historical yearly totals.
+The number of new legal permanent residents in 2023 was 1,172,910.

 New Legal Permanent Residents